EnigmaCurry/curlbomb/README.md

 bash.
 The command you specified is put into the wrapped script.
 See `--unwrapped` to change this behaviour.

-`--hash SHA256` Specify the expected SHA-256 hash of the script and the server will verify that it actually has that hash.
-This is useful if you are piping a script from someplace outside of your control, like from the network.
+`--hash SHA256` Specify the expected SHA-256 hash of the script and the server will verify that it actually has that hash before the server starts.
+This is useful if you are pipeing a script from someplace outside of your control, like from the network.
 This prevents the server from serving a script other than the version you were expecting.

 `--signature FILE_OR_URL [GPG_ID ...]` Specify the file or URL
 containing the GPG signature for the script.
 Optionally specify a list of GPG key identifiers that are allowed to sign the script.
-The script will be checked for a valid signature before being served.
+The script will be checked for a valid signature before the server starts.

 `SCRIPT` The script or other resource to serve via curlbomb.
 You can also leave this blank (or specify '-') and the resource will be read